voxsim/knowledge/languages/english.md

 Level: A2 - 8

 # Prepositions of place
-Vocabulary
-in

-I live in London.
-in
-I live in London.
-near

-He lives near the airport.
-near
-He lives near the airport.
-far from

-Is your hotel far from the centre? far from
-Is your hotel far from the centre? next to

-My office is next to St Pancras station. next to
-My office is next to St Pancras station. at

-We are at the bus stop.
-at
-We are at the bus stop.
-Here's A Tip
-When we want to talk about where something / someone is located, we can use prepositions of place.

-We’re going to learn a few basic ones in this unit.
-Have a look at some examples below.

-We are at the station.
-They live near the city centre.
-My hometown is not far from London.
 We normally use "in" with towns, cities and countries.

-He lives in Liverpool.
+> He lives in Liverpool.
+>
-Now they live in Brazil.
+> Now they live in Brazil.
+>
-She is in Australia this week.
+> She is in Australia this week.

 We use "at" with a specific or exact location.

-I am at the entrance.
+> I am at the entrance.
+>
-He is at his desk.
+> He is at his desk.
+>
-They are at the restaurant.
+> They are at the restaurant.
-Let's have another look at all the prepositions of place we've learnt:

-in Moscow
-near the airport
-next to the station
-far from the hotel
-at the station

 # Can, could, may
 Vocabulary